Project-Bonfire/Bonfire_legacy/ReadMe.md

 - Arbitration unit (Arbiter) implemented using a Finite State Machine (FSM) based on Round-Robin (RR) prioritization, per each output port
 - Crossbar Switch (Xbar) implemented as Multiplexers (MUX) per each output port

+Two versions of the router exist: a handshaking based flow-control and credit based flow-control.
 ----------------------------------------------------------------------------------------------------------------------------

 The general folder structure of the project is as follows: